A message about Griboyedov's biography. The creative and life path of Alexander Sergeevich Griboyedov. Origin and early years

 Origin and early years

-Griboyedov was born in Moscow, in a wealthy well-born family.
-His ancestor, Jan Grzybowski (Polish Jan Grzybowski), moved from Poland to Russia at the beginning of the 17th century.
-The surname Griboedov is nothing more than a kind of translation of the surname Grzhibovsky.
-Under Tsar Alexei Mikhailovich, he was a discharge clerk and one of the five compilers Cathedral Code 1649 Fedor Akimovich Griboyedov.
+Griboyedov born in Moscow, into a wealthy, noble family.
+His ancestor, Jan Grzybowski (Polish: Jan Grzybowski), moved from Poland to Russia at the beginning of the 17th century.
+The surname Griboedov is nothing more than a peculiar translation of the surname Grzhibovsky.
+Under Tsar Alexei Mikhailovich he was a clerk of the rank and one of the five compilers Cathedral Code 1649 Fyodor Akimovich Griboyedov.

 • Father - Sergei Ivanovich Griboedov (1761-1814), retired second major;

-• Mother - Anastasia Fedorovna (1768-1839), nee also Griboyedova - from the Smolensk branch of this family, and her family was richer and considered more noble;
+• Mother - Anastasia Fedorovna (1768-1839), also maiden name Griboyedova - from the Smolensk branch of this family, and her family was richer and was considered more noble;

 • Sister - Maria Sergeevna Griboyedova (Durnovo);